Heating in deepest winter

 To see or download a drawing of the layout of the barn and surrounding area in a larger size (A3), please click the image on left to see a larger version.

-There is no easy way to explain the complicated and unusual barn layout so look at the barn layout illustration as well as the following explanation of what options there are to sleep a maximum of 22 + sofa beds/camp beds/campers/farmhouse rooms
+There is no easy way to explain the complicated and unusual barn layout so look at the barn layout illustration as well as the following explanation of what options there are to sleep a maximum of 23 + 2 cots, a sofa bed/camp beds/campers/farmhouse rooms

 - The cartlodge double with bathroom ensuite – and room for a travel cot